biocore/American-Gut/md/beyond_bacteria_000004607.md

 metagenome encodes for the biosynthesis of vitamin C and the neurotransmitter GABA, pathways which were not found in the other three individuals.
 You also had more pathways for methanogenesis than the other samples.
-This is likely due to your high levels of M. smithii.
+This is likely due to your high levels of *M. smithii*.
 Methanogenesis is associated with constipation in some individuals ([ref](http://www.ncbi.nlm.nih.gov/pubmed/22573345)).